 The during period bars in Figure 20 are carried over to Figure 21, which compares the distribution of maximum received levels during GVPs to the distribution of the maximum received levels during all time windows during sonar events.
 The purple bars represent the distribution of maximum received levels on any hydrophone on range in the "during" periods, while the orange/red bars represent the maximum received levels only during the times a GVP is active.
-This is one way to compare the relative distribution of GVPs is underrepresented in the highest sound levels (above 125 dB) for all three event types, as there are fewer active GVPs (red/orange) during the highest received levels (purple above 125 dB) Therefore, GVPs are not occurring within the highest regions of sound exposure as you might expect if they were randomly distributed across the range.
+This is one way to compare the relative distributions of the maximum sound field and echolocating beaked whales.
+It is apparent that the distribution of GVPs is underrepresented in the highest sound levels (above 125 dB) for all three event types, as there are fewer active GVPs (red/orange) during the highest received levels (purple above 125 dB).
+Therefore, GVPs are not occurring within the highest regions of sound exposure as you might expect if they were randomly distributed across the range.